4 additional victims identified in Boulder attack, bringing number of injured to 12

 Six victims hospitalized

-The victims who were wounded range in age from 52 to 88 and the injuries spanned from serious to minor, officials said.
-All four of the latest victims suffered what police described as minor injuries.
+The victims who were wounded range in age from 52 to 88, and the injuries spanned from serious to minor, officials said.
+All four of the latest victims had what police described as minor injuries.

 Six of the injured were taken to hospitals, and four have since been released, said Miri Kornfeld, a Denver-based organizer connected to the group.
 She said the clothing of one of those who remains hospitalized caught on fire.

-Alex Osante of San Diego said he was having lunch on a restaurant patio across the pedestrian mall when he heard the crash of a bottle breaking on the ground and a “boom” followed by people yelling and screaming.
+Witness Alex Osante of San Diego said he was across the pedestrian mall when he heard the crash of a bottle breaking on the ground and a “boom” followed by people yelling and screaming.

 In video of the scene captured by Osante, people could be seen pouring water on a woman lying on the ground who Osante said had caught on fire during the attack.